Ameliasks/dms1_blog/posts/fourteen-blog-post.md

 ![photo 1](photos/40.png)
 ![photo 1](photos/41.png)
-*Experiment with HDRIs and optical illusions*
+*Experiment with HDRIs and optical illusion*

 For my optical illusion/ anamorphic experiement, I utilised the terrain scene from the last lesson and juxtaposed it with a moon.
 I wanted to make the moon appear to be very large, but in fact, it is just positioned very close to the camera.